Software Project Estimation. Three words guaranteed to make anyone in software development shift uncomfortably in their seat. Until now.

-We’ve designed the app to be flexible enough to help with all types of projects, budgets, and development approaches.
+We’ve designed the template to be flexible enough to help with all types of projects, budgets, and development approaches.
 To best demonstrate how this works, I’ve picked some common use cases.
 Let’s start with a simple use case, followed by a more robust example.

 Use Case 1: Staff Augmentation

 Your client is midway through building an application and they’ve decided they want to augment the project team by adding a Designer (part-time) and Senior Developer (full-time).
 The client has set aside a budget of $15k USD/month.

 The requirements stage for a staff augmentation contract is often straightforward.
 In this case, we’ll assume the client has already defined the skills, hours and rates they require.
 With that information to hand, head over to the Estimator Template, make a copy of the spreadsheet and customize it with your project requirements.